aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/dot1x.md

     ```yaml
     dot1x:
       system_auth_control: <bool>

+      # Allow LLDP packets to be processed even if the port is not authenticated.
       protocol_lldp_bypass: <bool>

+      # Allow BPDU packets from unauthenticated hosts/mac to be used for loop detection.
       protocol_bpdu_bypass: <bool>

+      # Enable RADIUS CoA (Change of Authorization) requests to be received to allow a RADIUS server to adjust an active client session.
       dynamic_authorization: <bool>

       # Enable the 802.1X port authentication dropped data packet statistics.